 How to make Indian coconut rice recipe

 Curry leaves is another unique ingredient, which will be available in the Indian stores.
 Or you may also get dried versions online.
 I strongly recommend using curry leaves in this Indian coconut rice recipe.
-The flavors of curry leaves and the red chilies give intense taste to the rice.
+The flavors of curry leaves and the red chilies give an intense taste to the rice.

 I have added Bengal gram.
 This gives you additional protein to the meal and adds crunchiness to the recipe.
 Cashews have a richness and make every bite more enjoyable.
 If you are thinking of variation, you may add chopped almonds, pistachios also.